St John the Baptist's Church, Crawley: The parish

-The Church Today
+The church today

 In September 2017 a team led by Steve and Liz Burston from St Peter's Brighton began a new phase in the life of St John's.
 There are a variety of services, traditional and informal, contemporary services in order to seek to honour the past, navigate the present and build for the future.

 St John's Crawley run an Alpha course every term, providing an opportunity to freely discuss some of the bigger questions of life, faith and purpose within a Christian context.
 They also run social outreach programmes, such as The Bridge Café and Turning Point.
 As well as Sunday services, there are groups that meet throughout the week, seeking to deepen faith and grow in community.
 As a church St John's firmly believe in the Christian witness of churches working together across Crawley, both in social mission and prayer.
 As a result, prayer and church unity are at the heart of their values.